Having an operation as a day case patient (under a general anaesthetic)

 Questions you might like to ask

-If you have questions about your anaesthetic, write them down (you can use the examples below and add your own).
+If you have questions about your anaesthetic, write them down.
 If you want to speak to an anaesthetist before the day of your operation, contact the preoperative assessment team who may be able to arrange for you to speak to an anaesthetist on the telephone or see them in a clinic.

 When you are called for your operation